DocumentationBlogSupport

 A successful response contains a JSON object that contains a device code, user code, and verification URLs the user opens to authenticate with Webex and enter their user code.

-so the user doesn't need to manually enter the code.
+• Presents a QR code that has the verification_uri_complete URL encoded in it.
+The verification_uri_complete URL contains a hashed version of the user_code so the user doesn't need to manually enter the code.
 The user captures the QR code with their mobile device which automatically opens the encoded URL.
-This is the recommended approach as it is easier for users. - Presents the
+This is the recommended approach as it is easier for users.

 OAuth Helper Service URIs